kemalyst/kemalyst/README.md

+# WIP (Work In Progress)

 # Kemalyst

-Kemalyst is a Rails like framework that runs on super fast Kemal.
+Kemalyst is a Rails like framework that runs on super fast [kemal](https://github.com/sdogruyol/kemal).
 The framework is based on Handlers which are similar to Rack middleware.
 The model is a simple ORM mapping tool and supports MySQL, PG and SQLite.
 The controllers are thread-safe since each request spawns a new thread.
 The